tailhook/unshare/README.rst

 Unshare is a low-level library to create linux containers.

-It contains the following (mostly work in progress):
+It contains the following:

 * Process creation interface similar to ``std::process::Command``
 * Unsharing arbitrary linux namespaces
 * Ability to change root (chroot/pivot_root), uid, gid, gid_map
 * Some signal mask handling (especially for new processes)
 * Forwarding file descriptors and other unixy stuff (sessions, terminals)
-* Clearing capabilities
-* Setting few important prctl flags
+* Setting few important prctl flags (PR_SET_PDEATHSIG)
-* Should run both as root user and as unprivileged user
+* Runs both as root user and as unprivileged user

+Not implemeneted yet:

+* Fine grained capabilities control (currently you may change user or use user namespaces)

 The following is considered: